PiJoules/bug-free-palm-tree/README.md

 The expectedAnswers key is required in a Test, but not required in a Survey.
 Both the questionText and answerType are required in both a Survey and Test.

+Response files are also saved in json format.
+3 example responses are provided in responses.json, responses2.json, and responses3.json for tabulation purposes.

 ### Possible answerTypes
 If an incorrect expectedAnswers format is provided for a given answerType,